-As the glorious British summertime continues, torrential rain has ruined the opening day of the second Ashes test at Lords.
-Once upon a time though, sporting events went ahead regardless of the weather and, on one occasion, a football match played in heavy fog became one of the most shambolic sporting events in history.
+Storm Dennis is here and sporting events across the country are being cancelled.
+Once upon a time though, they went ahead regardless of the weather and, on one occasion, a football match played in heavy fog became one of the most shambolic sporting events in history.

 It was 1945 and, months after the conclusion of the Second World War, the British public were hugely excited to learn that the famous Dynamo Moscow would be playing a series of high-profile friendlies across Britain, challenging Chelsea, Cardiff, Arsenal and Rangers.

 The Sunday Express were less starstruck, however, and snootily reported;